 If you are visiting with meat-eating relatives you might consider bringing vegetarian dishes everyone can enjoy.
-Tofurky and Now and Zen both sell complete vegan meals that are also rather portable for holiday dinners.
-Contact information for both companies is included below.
+Tofurky sells complete vegan meals that are also rather portable for holiday dinners.
+Contact information is included below.

 These are some of the Holiday Meat alternatives: